teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

 This will demonstrate the common useful features of data federation using Teiid:
 -  how to federate data from a relational data source, a text file-based data source and an EXCEL File
+-  how to define a view using DDL
 -  how to define a translator override to support native queries
--  how to define a view using DDL
+-  how to define a second vdb that reuses (extends) another vdb
 -  how to define a materialized VIEW using DDL and load the external materialized table